pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-05-running-elixir-in-docker.md

 ![](https://media.giphy.com/media/3oriNYQX2lC6dfW2Ji/giphy.gif)

 Well, depending on your network to download the images and if you already have `docker` and `docker-compose` installed.

 But you get my point 😏

 And you are ready to go.
-For now I'll keep using Elixir locally on my Ubuntu, you can call me old school, but this is surely a great alternative.
+For now, I'll keep using Elixir locally on my Ubuntu, you can call me old school, but this is surely a great alternative.

 For reference: [Development environment for Elixir + Phoenix with Docker and Docker-compose](https://dev.to/hlappa/development-environment-for-elixir-phoenix-with-docker-and-docker-compose-2g17)